Virtual-FTC/VRS-Documentation/RepoAuthentication.md

 ## Using Package Repository(required for using ConstructorKit)

 ### Add to New Unity Project

+There are 3 ways to add these projects to a unity project.
+Using the package registry(that lets it automatically grab dependencies), add from Github link, or add manually.
+Adding manually is the only method that allows you to modify the package scripts easily but the project should be switched to github/registry before pushing it.
+This is so other people working on the project are able to use the project.

+### Manual
+Clone the UPM repo of the packages to your local machine, then go to window->Package Manager and click on the +.
+Click add from local and point it to the package.json of the package.
+You might need to add a packages dependencies first.
+For example, RobotMultiplayer depends on ConstructionKit, so load the CK first.

+### Github

+Goto Window->Package Manager and click the +, then select github.
+Paste the github link into the field and click add.

+### Registry
 Go to Window->Package Manager, click gear button on top right.
 Advanced Project Settings.
 Add a scoped registry.
 - Name-Doesnt matter (VFTC?)